kasztelmacko/spec_extractor/README.md

 docker run -p 7860:7860 spec_extractor
 ```

-Then enter the url and input you PDF:
+Then, after few seconds, enter the url and input you PDF:

 ```
 http://localhost:7860